It can be valuable to understand how an Act has changed over time. Most Acts indicate these changes using a system of abbreviations.

 - The Act number and year of assent of the amending legislation.

 For a fuller picture of the amendments, find the amending Act (Family Law Amendment Act 2005 No. 98, 2005) using the information provided.

 Some websites incorporate the amendment information in a more accessible way.
-For instance, the Queensland legislation website allows users to use an option to Turn history notes on to see the amendment history while viewing the Act.
+For instance, the Queensland and New South Wales legislation websites allow users to use an option to Turn history notes on to see the amendment history while viewing the Act.